Note: This article only applies to TestTrack 2011.1 and earlier. If you use Helix ALM (or TestTrack 2012 - 2016.1), see Exporting Data to Excel.

 - Click Browse to set the database path.

-Navigate to the project directory you want to query.
+Navigate to the project directory to query.
 The default project database location is the computer where the TestTrack Server is installed.

 - Click Open.